 CalSTRS 2% at 62:

-Only compensation paid regularly in cash under a publicly available pay schedule counts toward creditable compensation.
 Creditable compensation for service in excess of one year in a school year will continue to be credited to the member’s Defined Benefit Supplement account, up to the compensation cap.
-Compensation such as allowances, bonuses, cash in lieu of fringe benefits, limited-period compensation or compensation determined to have been paid for the purposes of enhancing a benefit, will not be creditable to any CalSTRS benefit program.
+Compensation, such as allowances, bonuses, cash in lieu of fringe benefits, limited-period compensation or compensation determined to have been paid for the purposes of enhancing a benefit, is not be creditable to any CalSTRS benefit program.

 Specific employment activities such as: